Chronopolis-Digital-Preservation/chronopolis-scripts/node-migration/README.md

 decomissioning a node.

-The `replicator.py` should be run first, and when all replications are complete the `history-create.sh` can be run.
+The `replicator.py` should be run first, and when all replications are complete the `history-create.sh` can be run if events need to be created for the duracloud-bridge.

+## Dependencies

+* python3
+* requests (installed via pip)

 example
 ```